Feelings Are Defined & Explained As Sensations

 - However, adults mainly sense their thoughts as if they were realities (thought-things).

-- Hence, adults have sensations primarily of their thoughts, making it appear that thoughts are the leading cause of feelings.
+- Hence, adults have an impact primarily on their thoughts, making it appear that thoughts are the leading cause of feelings.

 - The main reason to embrace General Semantics is to stop treating thoughts as realities (thought-things).